Govcraft/acton/README.md

 ## Architecture

-acton-htmx reuses **60-70% of production infrastructure** from the Acton ecosystem:
+acton-dx reuses **60-70% of production infrastructure** from the Acton ecosystem:

 ### From [acton-service](https://github.com/GovCraft/acton-service)
 - Configuration (XDG + figment)